 The Carbondale Interfaith Council started from a Jan.
 5, 1971 meeting of First Christian Church members with other Carbondale Christian Churches to study “A Plan of Union for The Church of Christ Uniting,” encouraged by the Council on Christian Unity, a mission of the Christian Church (Disciples of Christ).
 As a result of that study, the Carbondale Interchurch Council was formed on May 11, 1971.
 The Council originally promoted activities among Carbondale’s protestant Christian Churches.

 Soon the Council worked together to create new shared missions such as support for the Carbondale Women’s Center, starting the Spirit of Christmas Project (1972), taking over the Transient Aid program from the Carbondale Ministerial Association (1974), Trick or Treat for UNICEF (1975), and participating in joint worship services for Thanksgiving, Good Friday, and World Wide Communion Sunday.
-The Council established the community Food Bank in 1983 and in 1985 established a homeless shelter for men, Good Samaritan Ministries.
+The Council established the community Food Bank in 1983 and in 1985 established a homeless shelter, Good Samaritan Ministries.

 In 1986 the Council held a series of public forums on issues facing churches.
 In 1987 the Council joined with the Hillel Foundation and St. Andrews Episcopal Church to begin the Jewish-Christian Conversations.
 The Conversations later invited the Islamic community to the discussions and then invited the Jewish and Islamic faiths to join the Interchurch Council.
 The Roman Catholic Church had also joined the Interchurch Council.
 This was soon followed by a name change to the Carbondale Interfaith Council.
 The Conversations continue and are now known as the Ralph Anderson Interfaith Dialogues.